ptimoner/AMRemote/README.md

 Run the script with its corresponding parameters:

-In every cases you the first parameter will be the path to the input folder and the second one the AccessMod image name (server) or path (HPC).
+In all cases the first parameter will be the path to the input folder and the second one the AccessMod image name (server) or path (HPC).

 In a server: